All about discount

 Which One Is Better?
 Trade Discount or Cash Discount?

 We’ve already explored the basics of trade and cash discounts!
 But imagine you own a shop or a small business, and you’re feeling a bit lost about which discount type works best or even how to decide!
 That’s where we come in.
-Let’s take one step further and define the key differences between trade and cash discounts to make it all crystal clear for you in some key aspects, as outlined below:
+When deciding between trade and cash discounts, consider how seasonal discounts might complement your strategy during peak shopping periods like Black Friday.

 Trade Discount vs Cash Discount: Purpose